1oridevs/Dep-Guard/docs/README.md

 ## Configuration

 You can customize Dependency Guardian's behavior by creating a `.depguardrc.json` file in your project root.
-Here’s an example configuration:
+Here's an example configuration:

 ```json
 {